Shingles: essential facts

 8. The most common complication of shingles is persistent pain after the rash has healed.

 This is called post-herpetic neuralgia (PHN).
-The risk of PHN is highest in people who have not received antiviral and pain relief treatment for shingles.
-PHN can be a very painful and debilitating condition which can continue for up to a year.
+The risk of PHN is highest in older people and those who have very painful shingles.
+Antiviral treatment for shingles, as well as vaccination against shingles, can help prevent post-herpetic neuralgia.
+PHN can be a very painful and debilitating condition which can continue for months or years.

-9. Shingles in pregnancy will not lead to problems with the baby.
+9. Shingles in pregnancy should not lead to problems with the baby.

 The mother is already carrying the VZV virus before developing shingles, and there is no increase in the risk of passing it on to the fetus if shingles develops.